fransyozef/generate-nft-metadata/README.md

 ## Config file

-The config file is located in `/src/config.js`
+The config file is located in `/src/config.js`.
+This is where you configure the tools.

 ## Tool #1 - Generate json file from images